ammoore00/BevyGame/README.md

 Randomization of level components should give some inherent replayability.

 Each major world story should also have multiple outcomes and secrets, providing value to playing through the same level multiple times.
+See [Level Architecture](notes/Level%20Architecture.md)

 There should be some way to encourage multiple completions of the game as well.